Updated on: September 30, 2024

 Winner (Streaming): It’s a tie

 I can’t really pick a winner because you get great streaming with both NordVPN and Proton VPN.
 They both work with Netflix and other popular streaming services like Amazon Prime, BBC iPlayer, and Disney+.
-NordVPN only claims to work with 10+ streaming platforms, while Proton VPN says it works with 30+ streaming sites — but NordVPN is also the only one that comes with a smart DNS.
+NordVPN only works with 10+ streaming platforms, while Proton VPN works with 30+ streaming sites — but NordVPN is also the only one that comes with a smart DNS.

 Torrenting — NordVPN Is Much Better for Torrenting